Tablonimus/Tablonimus/README.md

 It is good to be in a place where colleagues have the same desire to progress and as a team achieve great things.

-At this moment I am looking for my first IT job with the aim of developing myself professionally and reinforcing the skills I currently work with: Javascript ,Express , SQL, Sequelize, PostgreSQL, MongoDB, Mongoose, Node Js, React Js, Redux, HTML, CSS, Tailwind Css.
+I continue with the goal of developing myself professionally and reinforcing my skills in the technologies I work with: Javascript, Express, SQL, Sequelize, PostgreSQL, MongoDB, Mongoose, Node Js, React Js, Redux, HTML, CSS, Tailwind Css.

 Among the tools that my experience in my ventures and studies gave me, I learned to communicate effectively with my peers, lead result-oriented work teams, and promote good work habits.